JacqueWhite/collecting-crystals/README.md

-# collecting-crystals
+# youre-a-gem
-a crystal collector game utilizing jQuery
+a light and simple game utilizing jQuery

+<a href="https://jacquewhite.github.io/collecting-crystals/">Go Play</a>